matthewglasenapp/hla_resolve/docs/technical_reference.md

 - Continuous insertions or deletions of any length are penalized as a single event
 - This reflects a parsimonious mutation model for indels

-#### Sequence Identity (Pass 3)
+#### Mismatch Identity (Pass 3)
+For four-field refinement, the default metric is mismatch identity, the proportion of matching bases among the positions that align one to one: mismatch_identity = matches / (matches + mismatches)

+Insertions and deletions are left out of the denominator.
+Intronic reconstruction is the least reliable part of the haplotype, and its indels are usually artifacts of variant representation rather than real differences from the reference allele.
+Scoring only substituted positions keeps those artifacts from deciding the call, and it avoids bias toward incomplete reference alleles when comparing noncoding regions.

-For four-field refinement, sequence identity is used: identity = 1 - (edit_distance / match_length)
+Plain sequence identity, identity = 1 - (edit_distance / match_length), is also implemented and can be selected with `--pass3-metric identity`, along with `edit_distance` and `match_length`.
+Ties are broken by match length.

-This avoids bias toward incomplete reference alleles when comparing noncoding regions, where higher mutation rates are expected.

 ---